umgustavo/capybara-api/README.md

 For major changes, create an issue first so we can discuss them.

+## Front-end
+You can check the front-end source code [at this repo](https://github.com/umgustavo/capybara-api-frontend).

 ## License
 The **Capybara API** is licensed under the terms of **MIT License** and is available for free.